Nuclei-Software/nuclei-sdk/doc/source/design/board/hbird_eval.rst

 For **HummingBird Evaluation board**:

 * **DOWNLOAD** support all the modes list in :ref:`develop_buildsystem_var_download`

+  - You can find linker scripts for different download modes in ``SoC/hbird/Board/hbird_eval/Source/GCC/``
+  - If you want to change ILM or DLM size in link script file, you can adapt it according to your Core information.

 * **CORE** support all the cores list in :ref:`develop_buildsystem_var_core`

 To run this application in HummingBird Evaluation board in Nuclei SDK,